zettrik/eddy2power/charge_controller/NodeMCU-Development.md

 * https://forums.adafruit.com/viewtopic.php?f=25&p=276651
 * https://forum.arduino.cc/index.php?topic=360718.0

-# Micropython Firmware
+# NodeMCU with Micropython
-NodeMCU Board runs fine with micropython.
+The NodeMCU board runs fine with micropython.
 You will have an interactive python shell on a microcontroller. :) No more pain in the ass(embler).

 * http://micropython.org/download/